Chef Hisayoshi Iwa: It's all in the details

 Master Sushi Chef Hisayoshi Iwa talks exclusively to TableCheck to discuss his two-decade career and gives advice to new chefs how to master their craft

-Meet Hisayoshi Iwa: Sushi Master and owner of Ginza Iwa, the prestigious one star Sushi restaurant in Tokyo.
-Iwa-san has over 20 years of experience in sushi making and currently owns 3 restaurants.
+Meet Hisayoshi Iwa–sushi Master and owner of Ginza Iwa, the prestigious one star Sushi restaurant in Tokyo.
+Iwa-san has over 20 years of experience in sushi making and currently owns three restaurants.

 It sounds kind of random now when I talk about the reasons to become a sushi chef.
-Back when I was little, probably when I was 6, me and my cousins talked about opening a sushi restaurant.
+Back when I was little, probably when I was six, I and my cousins talked about opening a sushi restaurant.
 That's why I decided to go to a vocational school and learn how to cook.
-After graduating from school, I worked in Kyubey for about 3 years and Kanesaka (both famous sushi restaurants) for about 12 years before opening my own sushi restaurant.
+After graduating from school, I worked in Kyubey for about three years and Kanesaka (both famous sushi restaurants) for about 12 years before opening my own sushi restaurant.
 It's funny too because I'm the only one who actually opened a sushi restaurant.

 I find the biggest challenge for me is to carry out conversations with my customers (note: the sushi restaurant Iwan-san has been working at are small restaurants with counter seats).
 I believe that we all get along with certain people; of course for those that you get along with there's no problem making small talk with them, but not every customer that steps into my restaurant is someone that I feel comfortable having a conversation with and I can't turn them away or make them feel less welcome based on these personal reasons.
 I need to make sure each and every customer is being accommodated, even if I find it difficult to chat with them casually.
 That's still the biggest challenge I face today.